CaioCeretta/Cod3r/specialist/Trilha - React & Next/React Hooks/comments.md

         ■ We are now able to identify which is the selected item, map over it, and return a new object with all the existing properties but adding a new selecionado property for it

+        ■ Since we are encapsulating the whole app with this MenuProvider, whenever we access any route, this useEffect will be fired, and one object will be returned with selecionado being true, and since selecionado is optional it will work as expected for the highlighting, and we won't have to do any more code for this.

-        ■ We now return to our MenuPrincipal and where we call the MenuPrincipalItem component, we pass the selecionado property defined in our model which wasn't being passed until now
+        ■ We now return to our MenuPrincipal and where we call the MenuPrincipalItem component, we pass the selecionado property defined in our model which wasn't being passed until now.
+And we are also going to update the MenuItemProps to add the selecionado property